CareSet/Zermelo/documentation/RunExample.md

 	$ git clone https://github.com/CareSet/MyWind_Test_Data.git

-Assuming it cloned w/ no errors cd into the new repo dir:
+Assuming it cloned with no errors cd into the new repo dir:

     vagrant@homestead:~/code$ cd MyWind_Test_Data/